Vital-Fernandez/lime/examples/0_introduction/0_installation.rst

 * scipy_ (:math:`\mathrm{LmFit}` and :math:`\mathrm{AstroPy}` dependency)
 * tomli_ (read configuration files with toml_ files for python < 3.11)

-The second command also installs the optional dependencies:
+The optional dependencies installed with the full command are:

 * asdf_ (Saving the measurements as *.asdf* files)
 * bokeh_ (Plots using the bokeh libraryy)